 Step 5: Pour the boiling pectin mixture into the crushed strawberries and stir until all of the sugar has dissolved.

 Step 6: Ladle the freshly made strawberry freezer jam into clean glass jars.
-Seal the jars and allow the jam to set for 24 hours.
+Seal the jars and allow the jam to cool to room temperature.
 You can then tighten the lids completely and store the jam in the fridge or freezer.

 - When making any jam, it’s vitally important to measure all the ingredients as precisely as possible.
 If you alter any of the amounts in a recipe then you risk compromising the consistency of the jam.
 In some instances, this can result in your jam not setting properly.